archan937/lock-o-motion/README.md

         <link rel="search" type="application/opensearchdescription+xml" href="/opensearch.xml" title="GitHub" />
         <link rel="fluid-icon" href="https://github.com/fluidicon.png" title="GitHub" />

+I am planning on writing more "mocks" for common Ruby gems.
+But aside from mocks being defined within the LockOMotion gem sources, you can also define your own mocks within your RubyMotion application.
+Just add a directory called `mocks` within the root directory of the application and put the "mock sources" in it.
+The relative path of the mock source within that directory ensures a certain Ruby gem being mocked at compile time.

+Let's say the root directory of your RubyMotion application is `/Users/paulengel/Sources/just_awesome`.
+If you want to mock `require "httparty"`, create a file at `/Users/paulengel/Sources/just_awesome/mocks/httparty.rb` containing the mock code.
+If you want to mock `require "net/http"`, create a file at `/Users/paulengel/Sources/just_awesome/mocks/net/http.rb`.
 Cool, huh?

-I am planning on writing more "mocks" for common Ruby gems.
-And as already mentioned, I am very well aware of this not being a waterproof solution, but it helps us staying on track.
+As already mentioned within the introduction, I am very well aware of this not being a waterproof solution, but it helps us getting on track.

 ### Skipped requirements